ucldc/ucldc-docs/docs/dams/create-objects.md

 Each document type can function as a complex object and can contain child-level components of any of the four document types.
 Again, we'll talk more about complex objects later on, but for now it's just important to know that each of the document types can be used to create both simple and complex objects (and components therein).

-### Metadata model
+### Metadata model and input

 Each of these document types has the same metadata model.
 The [metadata model]() follows Dublin Core standards, and includes Descriptive, Technical, and Rights Information.

-Unicode is supported in metadata.
+The Nuxeo DAMS supports the input, storage, search, and display of characters in Unicode.
+You can input Unicode characters using several methods, such as using Unicode character inputs that are available through Windows or Mac OS systems, using a Unicode-enabled keyboard, or copying-and-pasting Unicode characters from other sources into Nuxeo fields.

 <div class="walkthrough">Banana Slug Features Walkthrough</div>